 Plurality allows for different forms of knowledge and patterns of action.
 This is quite contrary to the great meta-narratives of modernity, which aimed at a unity of knowledge and a uniform truth.
 But is that still true today?
 Can these different life plans be realised at all?
 Doesn't it just remain a promise?

-Is there diversity of opinion and a culture of debate?
+Is there really diversity of opinion and a culture of debate today?

 Riding the Storm means being alert.
 But it also means necessarily disobedience, breaking the rules, refusal and this means resistance.

 So our view of the future has changed - shaped by our concerns about an all in all incomprehensible world.
 Yet we lack a shared assessment of the situation.
 For the more unjust and chaotic the world becomes, the clearer it becomes how polarised we are.
 For the struggle for resources and power is rooted in our own individual greed.
 A trap we have set for ourselves.

 Every current situation triggers new consequences.
 Unpredictable and uncontrollable.
 That is the only victory of globalisation.